OpenBB-finance/OpenBB/website/content/sdk/data-available/stocks/insiders.md

 ---
 title: Insiders
-description: This page of our marketing website gives a detailed overview of how to use the 'Insiders' module of the OpenBB Terminal.
+description: "This page of our marketing website gives a detailed overview of how to" use the 'Insiders' module of the OpenBB Terminal.
 It teaches users how to access and utilize various functions of the module to gather information about insider trading activity, latest CEO/CFO purchases and sales, insider transactions based